whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/how-to/readme.md

-# This page will explain how to setup what you need to setup.
+# This Page Will Explain how to Setup what You Need to Setup

-## How to setup local kuberenetes cluster?
+## How to Setup Local Kuberenetes Cluster?

 1. Install Docker
 2. [Install Virtualbox](install_virtualbox.md)